HiSmith KlicLok Attachments for Men: What Is Actually Available

 The KlicLok Male Stroker Attachments We Stock

 Let us go through each product individually.
-We are going to be straight about what we can confirm from the product listings and where you will need to check the product page yourself for specific measurements.
+We will be straight about what the listings confirm and where a measurement is simply not published.

 HiSmith Thrusting Male Stroker (Suction Base / KlicLok)